todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 When we started this exercise we started the the ```microsoft/dotnet``` container with the ```-it``` switch, now let's start it again but add a ```d``` to the switch

 ```
-docker run -itd microsoft/dotnet:latest
+docker run -itd --name dotnet microsoft/dotnet:latest
 ```

 ![10-docker-run-daemon](Part5/10-docker-run-daemon.png)

-This creates a new container start it but does not ```attach``` the console to it.
-Instead is just return the id of the container.
-Try running ```docker ps``` to see that now there is a running container.
+This creates a new container and starts it but does not ```attach``` the console to it.
+Instead is just returned the id of the container.
+Try running ```docker ps``` to see that we now have a running container.
 To attach to the console of the running container run;

 ```
-docker attach <id/name of container>
+docker attach dotnet
 ```

-__Protip__ to escape the container without stopping use the escape sequence Ctrl-p + Ctrl-q
+__Protip__ to escape the container without stopping it, use the escape sequence Ctrl-p + Ctrl-q

 ![11-docker-attach](Part5/11-docker-attach.png)

-That's bit of basic intro to running docker commands, try to run
+That's a bit of basic introduction to running docker commands, try to run

 ```
 docker --help